ruoheng-du/machine-learning/kaggle_cifar/README.md

-This directory contains the notebook and the model that I implemented in the final Kaggle Competition.
+This directory contains the model that I implemented in the final Kaggle Competition.

 Full credit test result: 0.85